-Cookies, while my favorite snack to eat, are also my favorite dessert to bake.
-I strive to get the right balance between a crispy cookie that’s also moist and chewy, and these cookies do just that.
+Cookies, while my favorite snack to eat are also my favorite dessert to bake.
+I aim to get the right balance between a crispy cookie that’s also moist and chewy, and these cookies are just that.

-These cookies are best served fresh (of course) but if you store them in an airtight container, they’ll be just as good the next day with a little less moistness.
+These cookies are best served fresh (duhh) but if you store them in an airtight container, they’ll be just as good the next day minus some of that fresh moistness.
 Understandably so, nothing ever beats warm, fresh cookies straight out of the oven.

 What you will need.

 Prep time: 25 minutes / Cook time: 15 minutes / Serving: 26-28 cookies

 - 1 cup of unsalted butter (room temperature)